1Estatic/estatic-dev/README.md

 ## 📄 License

-This project is under the MIT license.
+This project is proprietary software.
+All rights reserved.
+Use, modification, or distribution requires prior written permission from the author.
 See the `LICENSE` file for more details.

 ## 👤 Author